hridaimehta/3040A2/README.md

 ### 1. Creating Your GitHub Repository

-***Concept of Etter's Book***: GitHub uses Git's smart tracking system to help you keep everything, from code to notes, all in one spot.
+***Linking to Etter's key principals***: GitHub uses Git's smart tracking system to help you keep everything, from code to notes, all in one spot.
 Etter explains in his book how this setup not only makes team work smoother but also keeps a neat record of all changes.
 This is super handy for fixing bugs and making sure everything stays up to date.
 Plus, it's cool because you can work on your stuff without being online, and later mix it back into the main project, letting you and your team tackle different tasks at the same time.

 - **Step by step instructions**: